Nick Hawkins (politician): Parliamentary career

 Having stood unsuccessfully in Huddersfield in 1987, Hawkins became a Member of Parliament representing the constituency of Blackpool South in 1992.
 Prior to the 1997 general election, with polls predicting that the Conservatives had no chance of retaining the Blackpool South seat, Hawkins applied and was selected to contest the newly created constituency of Surrey Heath, predicted to be one of the safest Conservative seats in the country.
 He duly won the seat with a majority 16,287, the second-largest Conservative majority in the country that year (after John Major in Huntingdon).
 Hawkins was re-elected in 2001 with a reduced majority of 10,819.

 Hawkins served in Prime Minister John Major's government in 1995–97, first at the Ministry of Defence and then at the then Department of National Heritage.
 In opposition, he was appointed and promoted in a series of shadow ministerial jobs by four different Conservative Party leaders.
-Among other roles, he was Shadow Solicitor-General in 2003, a Shadow Home Office Minister on national security issues and drugs policy, Shadow Legal and Constitutional Affairs Minister, and Shadow spokesman on gambling twice (2000–01 and 2003–04).
+Among other roles, he was Shadow Solicitor General in 2003, a Shadow Home Office Minister on national security issues and drugs policy, Shadow Legal and Constitutional Affairs Minister, and Shadow spokesman on gambling twice (2000–01 and 2003–04).

 Deselection

 In April 2004, Hawkins was deselected as the Surrey Heath Conservative Association's parliamentary candidate, following a postal ballot of its 1,200 members in the constituency.
 His difficulties had begun when he left his wife for a Conservative county councillor in 1999, when a first attempt to deselect him had been defused by Michael Ancram.
 The decision to drop Hawkins as the Surrey Heath candidate was taken despite appeals on his behalf by Oliver Letwin, William Hague, Ann Widdecombe, and others.
 The party's leader at the time, Michael Howard, chose not to veto the association's decision.

-Hawkins was encouraged by the party leader and party chairman to stand again for a different constituency, but he decided instead to return to his legal career.
+Hawkins was encouraged by Howard and party co-chairman Liam Fox to stand again for a different constituency, but he decided instead to return to his legal career.
 He remained a Member of Parliament until the 2005 general election.
 Michael Gove, a journalist at The Times, was selected as the new Conservative candidate for Surrey Heath in his place, and retained the seat.